-Dues: None Sponsors: Mr. Manis
+Dues: None Sponsor: Mrs. Rietcheck

-Note: NHS is an honorary organization with membership determined after making application upon receiving a 3.30 G.P.A. at the completion of three semesters of high school.
+Note: NHS is an honorary organization with membership determined after making an application upon receiving a 3.30 G.P.A. at the completion of three semesters of high school.
 Factors evaluated by a high school council are character, service and leadership.